zhangty019/Toolpath_Gcode_generation/README.md

 - the '**Spiral**', '**Contour**' and '**Zigzag**' are 3 different patterns for the generated toolpath.

 **Step 4: CNC Motion Planning**

+Prerequisite:
+- Copy the "CURVED_LAYER" and "TOOL_PATH" in "../DataSet" and save them into "../DataSet/FABRICATION/_modelName_/"

+Note: "_modelName_" can be decided by user, e.g. "Dome".

+- Remesh the surface layer ( python + meshlab 2022.02 ) to make the layer sparse and speed up the calculation of layer height for extrusion volume calculation
+-- source directory: ../DataSet/FABRICATION/_modelName_;
+-- double click "remesh.py" to do remesh.
+-- So, the files of the layers (.obj) for the model will be saved in the following folder '../DataSet/FABRICATION/_modelName_/layer_Simplified'

 - In the '**Model**' box, input the folder name of the needed model, which is stored at :
- '\Toolpath_Gcode_generation-main\DataSet\FABRICATION'
+ '**../DataSet/FABRICATION/_modelName_/layer_Simplified**' and '**../DataSet/FABRICATION/_modelName_/waypoint**'

 - Click the '**1.
+Read data**'‘,
-Read data**' Button, the programme will automatically load the  Waypoints and Slices (Obj.) files.
+--the programme will automatically load the  Waypoints and Slices (Obj.) files.

-- Input the needed layers and 'toolLns'
+--Input the range of needed layers in 'From' and To' --Input tool length in 'toolLns'

 - Click the '**2.
 Calculate Extrusion Volume**',
-The volume of the material will be calculated base on the waypoint distance and height.
+--The volume of the material will be calculated base on the waypoint width, distance and height.

-- Click the '** 3.
+- Click the '**3.
 Singularity Optimization**',
-It will calculate the movements of the 5axis and verify the 'PosNor' to reduce the effect of Singularity.
+--It will use the position and normal of waypoints to calculate the movements of the 5axis to reduce the nagetive effect of Singularity.

-**Step 5: generate G-code file**
-Clicking button '**5.
-G Code Writing**'.
+- Click the'**4.
+G Code Writing** '

-- The G code will be stored at folder '**\Toolpath_Gcode_generation-main\DataSet\G_CODE**'
+-- The G code will be stored at folder '**../DataSet/G_CODE**'

-**Step 6: simulate the motion of printing**
-Clicking button '**Simulation**'.
+- Click the **Simulate**

-- The **progress bar** shows the percentage of completed print volume, and clicking the checkbox '**stop**' will stop the simulation from running.
+--The **progress bar** shows the percentage of completed print volume, and clicking the checkbox '**stop**' will stop the simulation from running.

 ## Curved Layer Generation Algorithm

-- The inputed layers and waypoints are generated from this paper ([*ACM Transactions on Graphics (Proceedings of SIGGRAPH Asia 2020)*, vol.39, no.6, article no.204, 2020.](https://dl.acm.org/doi/abs/10.1145/3414685.3417834)) , In specifically, this repository is supporting the part "Fabrication Enabling" of above TOG paper.([Source Code](https://github.com/GuoxinFang/ReinforcedFDM)),([Project Page](https://guoxinfang.github.io/ReinforcedFDM.html)),( [Video Link](https://www.youtube.com/watch?v=X2o2-SJFv2M)).
+[Tianyu Zhang](https://www.linkedin.com/in/tianyu-zhang-49b8231b5/), Guoxin Fang, Yuming Huang, Neelotpal Dutta, Sylvain Lefebvre, Zekai Murat Kilic, and [Charlie C.L.
+Wang](https://mewangcl.github.io/), [*ACM Transactions on Graphics (SIGGRAPH Asia 2022)*, vol.41, no.6, article no.277 (15 pages), December 2022](https://dl.acm.org/doi/10.1145/3550454.3555516)